biometrixtech/plans/documentation/api_tech_requirements_third_party.md

 ##### Optional Data Elements

-The following data elements are not required to generate a plan using the __Daily Readiness__ pathway, but enhance the customization of the plan for the user.
+The following data elements are not required to generate a plan using the __Daily Readiness__ pathway, but enhance the customization of the plan for the athlete.

 * `sleep_quality` __should__ be an integer between 1 and 10 or null
 * `readiness` __should__ be an integer between 1 and 10 or null
 * `sessions` __should__ be a list of workout sessions completed but not yet submitted to Fathom.
 * `sleep_data` __should__ be a list of sleep_events.
-* `sessions_planned` __should__ be a boolean representing whether the user plans to train again that day.
+* `sessions_planned` __should__ be a boolean representing whether the athlete plans to train again that day.
 * `health_sync_date` is __optional__ and only provided if one of the sessions is obtained from Apple's HealthKit app

 `session` __if present__, __should__ follow the requirements outlined in the __Post-Workout__ pathway